Yemen (2017 – present)

-- Promote a UK court of appeal ruling that UK arms sales to Saudi Arabia were unlawful.
+- Promote a UK court of appeal ruling that UK arms sales to Saudi Arabia were unlawful in 2019.

 - Support Yemenis advocating to the United States, United Kingdom, France, and UN Security Council and Human Rights Council member states, frequently overcoming unfair restrictions placed upon Yemenis traveling internationally.

 - Work with Yemeni and international NGOs on a joint advocacy, media and social media campaign that helped secure the release of 1,081 arbitrary detainees in 2020 — the conflict’s largest ever prisoner exchange.